Codium-ai/release-notes/docs/versions/latest/jetbrains.md

 Our JetBrains plugin now has a **New Chat Interface!**

-Codiumate Chat now suppoorts a modern interface with JetBrains IDEs.
+Codiumate Chat now supports a modern interface with JetBrains IDEs.
 The interface has been redesign for a smoother experience and now matches the design language of Codiumate for VSCode.

 **Check it out:**